johndpope/STLTPredictor/README.md

 To Build:

-  run `docker build -t myapp .`
+  run `docker build -t myapp .` (~7-8 minutes)

-To Run (once finished):
+To Access docker machine in interactive mode (once finished building):

-  run `docker run myapp`
+  run `docker run -it myapp /bin/bash`

-To Run a specific script:
+Run the following once in the machine:

-  run `docker run myapp python app/twitterExtraction/retrieveTwitterData.py`
+  run `python worker.py NKE_2012-08-16.mp4` or another video placed in the root folder (depends on length of video... ~30s to ~4-5 minutes)